-The programme for occupational therapy (180 credits) at Karolinska Institutet in Stockholm provides a professional degree and a bachelor's degree.
+The education program for occupational therapists (180 credits) at Karolinska Institute in Stockholm gives access to a vocational degree and a bachelor's degree.

 In addition to undergraduate education in occupational therapy, freestanding courses and supplementary courses at the level 61-80p are also given in the subject occupational therapy.
-There is also an opportunity for graduate studies.
+There is also an opportunity for doctoral studies.

 Master's degree in Occupational Therapy

-From the spring semester 2016, KI offers a combination of courses at the advanced level to obtain a master's degree in occupational therapy.
-The courses combine inter-professional courses (eg an introductory course in scientific theory and research with physiotherapy and nursing) with subject-specific courses.
-The application deadline is April 15 for courses in the 2016 fall semester and October 17 for courses in the 2017 spring semester.
+Karolinska Institute offers a combination of courses at the advanced level to obtain a Master's degree in occupational therapy.
+The courses combine interprofessional courses (e.g. an introductory course in scientific theory and research with physiotherapy and nursing) with subject-specific courses.
+Read more about the Master's degree in Occupational Therapy.

 European Master of Science in Occupational Therapy